d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 requiring us to store all $1\text{M}^2$ entries---that is $1$ trillion entries!

-While we do not have time to dive all the way into the thorny numerical issues frequenyly encountered when working with linear algebra, we want to provide you with some intuition about when to proceed with caution, and generally avoiding inversion in practice is a good rule of thumb.
+While we do not have time to dive all the way into the thorny numerical issues frequently encountered when working with linear algebra, we want to provide you with some intuition about when to proceed with caution, and generally avoiding inversion in practice is a good rule of thumb.

 ## Determinant
-The geometric view of linear algrbra gives an inuitive way to interpret a a fundamental quantity known as the *determinant*.
+The geometric view of linear algebra gives an intuitive way to interpret a a fundamental quantity known as the *determinant*.
 Consider the grid image from before.